smukkejohan/RTIMULib/README.md

 The .ini file created by RTIMULibDemo can also be used by RTIMULibDrive - just run RTIMULibDrive in the same directory and it will pick up the compass calibration data.

+## Build using cmake

+The prerequisites are basically the same as above except that cmake must also be present:

+    sudo apt-get install cmake

+Then, go to the RTIMULibDemo directory and enter:

+    mkdir build
+    cd build
+    cmake ..

+This will build all of the libraries and demo programs.

 ## Gyro bias compensation

 Prior to Version 2, gyro bias is calculated during the first 5 seconds of operation.
 If the IMU chip is moved during this period, the bias may be calculated incorrectly and the app will need to be restarted.
 The effectiveness of the gyro bias compensation can be monitored using RTIMULibDemo.
 If the IMU chip is not in motion, the gyro rates should be close to 0 (usually around 0.001 radians per second).

-For version 2 and above, the gyro bias is continuously updated when the IMU is dteected as being stable.
+For version 2 and above, the gyro bias is continuously updated when the IMU is detected as being stable.
 See the V2.0.0 release note (above) for more information.

 ## .ini File Settings